piedraj/instructions/METSIGNIFICANCE.md

     cd $CMSSW_BASE/src/nanoMET/postprocessing

-Test interactively with the `DYJetsToLL_M10to50_LO` sample in `postProcessing_2018_mu_nanoAODv9.sh`.
+Test interactively with the `WZ` sample in `postProcessing_2018_mumu_nanoAODv9.sh`.
 This is slow, but once you see a file appear in the `postprocessing_output_directory` defined in `$CMSSW_BASE/src/nanoMET/tools/python/user.py` the test can be considered successful.

-    python postProcessing_doublemu_new.py --skim dimuon --era v9 --year 2018 --ul --samples DYJetsToLL_M10to50_LO #SPLIT11
+    python postProcessing_doublemu_new.py --skim dimuon --era v9 --year 2018 --ul --samples WZ #SPLIT16

 Submit to condor.
 The `--resubmitFailedJobs` can be included to resubmit jobs with nonzero exit code.